 Digital Image Archive

 - The web team provides a rich digital image archive consisting of thousands of proprietary, low resolution Messiah photos.
-These images are copyrighted for the sole purpose of promoting Messiah College.
+These images are copyrighted for the sole purpose of promoting Messiah University.
 Subjects shown in these images also have signed the necessary releases that permit this type of use.
 Use of these images for any other purpose violates both the copyright and release agreements and, therefore, is strictly prohibited.

 - Anyone who maintains a website on messiah.edu or creates a college-related digital presentation is permitted to use the images in the digital image archive for these purposes.

 - Images may be cropped, tilted, and color-corrected but may not be altered in other ways.